-- 1. Candidates will develop a coaching philosophy and will be evaluated by faculty using a departmentally developed rubric. - Candidates will create an emergency action plan and will be evaluated by faculty using a departmentally developed rubric. - 3.
-Candidates will design a pilot study on a unique coaching topic and will be evaluated by faculty using a departmentally developed rubric.
+- 1. Develop a coaching philosophy to be evaluated by faculty using a departmentally developed rubric. - 2.
+Create an emergency action plan to be evaluated by faculty using a departmentally developed rubric. - Develop a capstone project on a unique coaching topic to be evaluated by faculty using a departmentally developed rubric.

 Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
-A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements (listed below) submitted by the admission deadline.
+A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements submitted by the admission deadline.
 To be considered for the preferred term, all required materials must be received by the Graduate School no later than the close of business on the deadline.
 It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.

-Admission Deadlines: Fall Deadline: July 15 Spring Deadline: November 15 Summer Deadline: April 15
+Fall Deadline: July 15 Spring Deadline: November 15 Summer Deadline: April 15